Here’s the kit I used to put up the recent exhibition:

 - To attach smaller pieces, thread fishing line through one hole, knot firmly and then thread through hole at the other end and attach with a good knot.
 This allows the piece to be hung from a hook.

-This is what one of the larger pieces (‘Reflections’) looked like when hung using screws through the batten:
+This is what one of the larger pieces (‘Swimming in French’) looked like when hung using screws through the batten:

 Other things you need: